decentraland/adr/RFC/RFC-9-hosted-preview-service.md

 #### Explorer Client

 When the Client loads a scene from the Preview server, the experience should be slightly different as the **mini map** should not be loaded.
 The scene is going to be isolated from the Genesis City.
+Besides this, there should be a way to control the skybox settings so that creators can test their scenes with day light and night light.

 ![mini-map](img/rfc-9/minimap.png)